teletwoboy/.github/profile/README.md

 At TeletwoBoy, we're focused on developing a solution that enables access-related functionalities in the open-source version of Teleport to be managed directly from Slack.
 This solution also logs the data for auditing purposes.

+Our project simplifies access control by allowing users to request and manage system permissions directly through chat platforms.
+This ChatOps model streamlines the traditional administrative workflow, making it easier for teams to collaborate and manage infrastructure.
+By using familiar messenger interfaces, we eliminate the need for complex, separate tools.

 <br>

 ## 🗂️ Our Repositories